Syllable Series Part Six: Consonant + le Syllables

 Multisensory Practice

-In keeping the integrity of Orton-Gillingham, I must remind everyone that one of the reasons why OG is so effective is because it is multisensory.
-So… please keep your activities multisensory.
-This means engaging at least 3 senses within an activity to build a strong connection in the brain.
-Aim for visual, auditory and kinesthetic.
-An added bonus is tactile.
-Tapping out sounds, sliding plastic counters into Elkonin boxes, tracing in sand, sky writing, and magnetic letters are all ways you can create a multi-sensory learning experience.
+In keeping with the integrity of Orton-Gillingham, I must remind everyone that one of the reasons why OG is so effective is that it is multi-sensory.
+So please keep your activities multisensory.
+This means engaging at least three senses within an activity to build a strong connection in the brain.
+Aim for visual, auditory, and kinesthetic.
+A bonus is tactile.
+Tapping out sounds, sliding plastic counters into Elkonin boxes, tracing in sand, skywriting, and magnetic letters are all ways you can create a multi-sensory learning experience.
 Just be sure children are vocalizing sounds and letters during all of these activities.
-They are seeing it, hearing it, touching it and/or writing it, every time.
+They are seeing it, hearing it, touching it, and/or writing it, every time.

 Hi Emily, First of all: Congrats on your baby news.
 I hope the morning sickness goes away REALLY soon.